2.4. Connecting Remote iSCSI Devices to Storage Cluster Nodes¶

-Virtuozzo Infrastructure Platform will connect the target (i.e. all its LUNs) and initiate it.
+The target will be connected and all its LUNs will be initiated.
 Devices of the iSCSI type will appear in the node’s DISKS list.

-To remove the iSCSI target, click iSCSI Target, DELETE CONNECTION, and DELETE.
+To remove an iSCSI target, click iSCSI Target, DELETE CONNECTION, and DELETE.

 2.4.1.
 Assigning Disk Roles To Remote iSCSI Devices¶